cIAmAShape/NGPTesting/intro-to-bash/README.md

 ### While Loops

-`while` loops in bash will continously execute the command body until the condition is no longer true (exits with a nonzero process).
-These are particularly useful when you don't know the size of your body-input to loop over, or you need to continously do something repetitively (script automation!!).
+`while` loops in bash will continuously execute the command body until the condition is no longer true (exits with a nonzero process).
+These are particularly useful when you don't know the size of your body-input to loop over, or you need to continuously do something repetitively (script automation!!).
 Lets look at the example in 06-loops/while_loop.sh

 ```
 #!/bin/bash